Bob Durgin

-Bob Durgin was a former prominent radio personality in Pennsylvania.
-He retired in 2013 and died December 24, 2018.
+Robert Austin Durgin (January 20, 1943 – December 24, 2018) was an American radio personality, prominent in Pennsylvania.

 Early life and career

-Bob was born in Boston, Massachusetts and raised in King of Prussia, Pennsylvania.
+Durbin was born in Boston, Massachusetts, and raised in King of Prussia, Pennsylvania.
 He joined the United States Air Force in 1962 and was stationed in Germany and Turkey.
 He became an Airman Second Class.
 He began his radio career in Europe in 1964.
 Upon his return, he worked as news director for KTOK in Oklahoma City, Oklahoma.
 In 1989, he began working at WHP (AM) in Harrisburg, Pennsylvania.
-There, his radio show became "consistently popular" and was credited for increasing WHP (AM) to second place in its market.
+There, his radio show became "consistently popular" and was credited for increasing WHP to second place in its market.
 He was named the "Reader's Choice" best local talk show host in the Harrisburg area by Harrisburg Magazine.

 The Bob Durgin Show

-He is known for wearing a Stetson hat and cowboy boots and for his catchphrases "Shut Up and Pay Your Taxes" and “Give Me a Physical Break!”
-His personality has been described as "rowdy" and his political leanings are "conservative."
+Durgin was known for wearing a Stetson hat and cowboy boots and for his catchphrases "Shut Up and Pay Your Taxes" and “Give Me a Physical Break!”
+His personality was described as "rowdy" and his political leanings were "conservative."

-His radio show was the center of several political events and controversies.
+Durgin's radio show was the center of several political events and controversies.
 During the 1996 election for Pennsylvania Treasurer, Republican Barbara Hafer called Durgin's show to respond to comments by incumbent Democratic Treasurer Catherine Baker Knoll saying that Hafer had misused public funds.
 Hafer told Durgin on air that Knoll and her daughter, Mina Baker Knoll who was running for the Democratic nomination to succeed her mother, were "lying through their teeth.
 They are lying scumbags.
 I'm telling you, they are lying.
 They are outrageous."
 Pressed by Durgin, Hafer added "Scumbags, that is exactly what they were.
 And I'll tell you, if we were in Western Pennsylvania I'd do a South Side salute, and Cathy knows exactly what that is."
 In a later interview, Hafer did not retract her comments but noted that she might have "second thoughts" about her language.

 In 2004, State Representative Tom Creighton introduced legislation that would delay sheriff sales after hearing a segment on Durgin's show about an elderly woman whose home was sold for $15,000 because she hadn't paid $300 in property taxes.

 On July 8, 2013, Bob Durgin announced his retirement.
 "I feel as though, not only am I giving up a career, which is a lot, but I'm giving up a way of life," Bob Durgin, age 70, said on his show.
 His last show was broadcast on August 2, 2013.